What is this service?

 When should I contact MICHR about this service?

 There are two application cycles per year.
-The MICHR Pilot Grant Program is currently accepting applications for its next round of funding.
-The deadline for submissions is February 15, 2017.

-How much does this service cost?

-When should I contact MICHR about this service?

-There are two application cycles per year.
 The MICHR Pilot Grant Program will be announcing its next round of funding in summer 2017, with applications due in fall 2017.

 How much does this service cost?